1980–81 Chicago Black Hawks season

-The 1980–81 Chicago Black Hawks season was the 55th season of operation of the Chicago Black Hawks in the National Hockey League.
+The 1980–81 Chicago Black Hawks season was the 55th season of operation of the Chicago Black Hawks in the National Hockey League (NHL).

 Offseason

-At the 1980 NHL Entry Draft, the Black Hawks had the third overall pick, and selected Denis Savard from the Montreal Juniors of the QMJHL.
-In 72 games with the Juniors, Savard had 63 goals and 181 points during the 1979-80 season.
+At the 1980 NHL entry draft, the Black Hawks had the third overall pick, and selected Denis Savard from the Montreal Juniors of the QMJHL.
+In 72 games with the Juniors, Savard had 63 goals and 181 points during the 1979–80 season.

 The club replaced head coach Eddie Johnston, as former Black Hawks defenceman and captain Keith Magnuson was named the new head coach of the team.
-Magnuson appeared in 589 games with Chicago from 1969-1980.
+Magnuson appeared in 589 games with Chicago from 1969 to 1980.

 Regular season

 The Black Hawks had a tough first half of the season, as the club had a record of 12-22-6 through their first 40 games, clinging on to the fourth and final playoff position in the Smythe Division.
-The Black Hawks then went 14-2-4 in their next 20 games, which included an eight-game winning streak, to improve their overall record to 26-24-10, and second place in the division.
-Chicago would finish their final 20 game stretch with a 5-9-6 record, finishing the season with a 31-33-16 record, earning 78 points, and maintaining second place in the Smythe Division, 31 points behind the division winners, the St. Louis Blues.
+The Black Hawks then went 14–2–4 in their next 20 games, which included an eight-game winning streak, to improve their overall record to 26–24–10, and second place in the division.
+Chicago would finish their final 20 game stretch with a 5–9–6 record, finishing the season with a 31–33–16 record, earning 78 points, and maintaining second place in the Smythe Division, 31 points behind the division winners, the St. Louis Blues.

 Offensively, Tom Lysiak led the club with 76 points, as he scored 21 goals and 55 assists.
 Rookie Denis Savard finished one point behind, scoring 28 goals and 75 points, while having a team best +27 rating.
 Darryl Sutter led the Black Hawks with 40 goals, while earning 62 points, and Reg Kerr had 30 goals and 60 points in 70 games.
 Terry Ruskowski chipped in with 59 points, while leading Chicago with 225 penalty minutes.
 On the blueline, Bob Murray led the scoring, getting 13 goals and 60 points, while Doug Wilson had 12 goals and 51 points.

-In goal, Tony Esposito led the way, earning a 29-23-14 record in 66 games, posting a 3.75 GAA.
+In goal, Tony Esposito led the way, earning a 29–23–14 record in 66 games, posting a 3.75 GAA.